bglawson1001/4143-PLC-Lawson/Assignments/P04/README.md

 ### Description:

 This program will have two functions, one which will download images sequentially, and one that will download images concurrently.
-After this is done the progam will write the time it took for each to finish.
+After this is done the progam will show the time it took for each to finish.
 ### Files

 |   #   | File     | Description                      |